edwardhuh/YOLO/README.md

 ```
 bash get_data.sh
 ```
-This script should automatically download the first 5000 image data from the Crowdhuman dataset, along with the relevant datasets in the correct directory structure.
+This script should automatically download the first 5000 image data from the Crowdhuman dataset in the `data/raw`, along with the relevant datasets in the correct directory structure.